jc-datarchitect/axis_portfolio_analytics/README.md

 ### Phase 2: Power BI Enterprise Modeling
 * **Star Schema Implementation:** Establishing formal `1:*` relationships from dimension tables (`dim_projects`, `dim_clients`, `dim_employees`) to the fact tables.
 * **Interactive Dashboarding:** Transforming Python-discovered insights into a dynamic, executive-ready dashboard for AXIS Studio's stakeholders.

----

-## Data Privacy & Confidentiality Note
-To comply with non-disclosure agreements (NDA) and protect proprietary business intelligence, all financial figures, client names, employee profiles, and specific project metrics within this repository have been fully anonymized and scaled.
-The structural workflows and relational schema accurately represent AXIS Studio's operational model, but the raw values do not expose real-world liabilities.